ritvaj/b2b-saas-user-activation-analysis/README.md

 ### Synthesis

-Together, these visuals indicate that post-discovery friction manifests both as immediate drop-off and as prolonged hesitation among users who eventually activate, with downstream impact on early retention.
+Taken together, the visuals show that the primary opportunity lies after feature discovery, where sharp drop-off and prolonged hesitation combine to suppress activation and undermine early retention.
 ---

 ## Future Work / Next Steps